 Increasingly, educators are searching for video resources online by sifting through YouTube, searching on Google, and visiting various topical sites.
 However, what’s often required is quite specific and it can be hard to find exactly what you need.

 Creating your own video is a great solution.
 You get to create exactly what you want and build a library of resources you can re-use.
-However, although more than 100 hours of video is uploaded to YouTube every minute, according to this research report, it can feel like a huge technical challenge to do it yourself if you’re new to the process.
+However, although more than 100 hours of video is uploaded to YouTube every minute, it can feel like a huge technical challenge to do it yourself if you’re new to the process.